 2011.
 Taking a Language Stance.
 Ecological Psychology 23:3 ► pp. 185 ff.

 2011.
 Poetics in Schizophrenic Language: Speech, Gesture and Biosemiotics.
 Biosemiotics 4:3 ► pp. 291 ff.

 TYLÉN, KRISTIAN, ETHAN WEED, MIKKEL WALLENTIN, ANDREAS ROEPSTORFF & CHRIS D. FRITH

 2010.
 Language as a Tool for Interacting Minds.
 Mind & Language 25:1 ► pp. 3 ff.

 Worgan, Simon F.

-This list is based on CrossRef data as of 08 september 2021.
+This list is based on CrossRef data as of 3 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.